dfinity/motoko/doc/md/getting-started/motoko-introduction.md

 -   No inheritance.

+## Implementation

+Motoko is implemented in OCaml and leverages the `wasm` library.
+It uses a simple reference interpreter, but has a more complex compilation into WebAssembly.
+Compilation uses multipass with typed IR in each pass, and uniform representation, unboxed arithmetic.
+Motoko offers three garbage collectors (copying, compacting, or generational), and garbage collection is invoked after messages.
+Motoko uses polymorphism by erasure.

 ### Native canister smart contract support

 Motoko has native support for canister smart contracts, which are expressed as a Motoko actor.
 An actor is an autonomous object that fully encapsulates its state and communicates with other actors only through asynchronous messages.